Online MBA in Arizona

-With the North Central University online MBA, you have doctoral faculty teaching class.
-The weekly course starts makes the program convenient for working professionals.
-You do not need a GRE/ GMAT score to enroll in this 30 credit hour online MBA.
-You can complete the program in one year with 30 to 35 hours of study.
+With North Central University’s online MBA, you take a course a week, making the program convenient for working professionals.
+You do not need to submit GRE/GMAT scores to enroll in this 30-credit hour online MBA.
+The program can be completed in as little as one year.

-The University offers 17 online MBA specializations currently, including the following: Accelerated MBA, Change and Innovation, Corporate Social Responsibility, Entrepreneurship, Financial Management, General Business, Health Care Administration, Human Resources Management, International Business, Management, Management of Engineering and technology, Marketing, Performance Improvement, Project Management, and Strategic Management.
+NCU offers 17 online MBA specializations, including Accelerated MBA, Change and Innovation, Corporate Social Responsibility, Entrepreneurship, Financial Management, General Business, Health Care Administration, Human Resources Management, International Business, Management, Management of Engineering and Technology, Marketing, Performance Improvement, Project Management, and Strategic Management.

 The employment prospects for MBA holders are good in Arizona, with the average professional in management occupations earning an average salary of $100,940 per year (with a reported 148,850 employed) and the average professional in business and financial operations occupations earning an average of $66,140 per year (with a reported 138,200 employed).1A reported 34,773 job openings in the business and financial operations arena are expected to open between 2014 and 2016.2